Swayam4717/communication_support/README.md

   - `node_modules/`
 - Do not commit Firebase service account files, secrets, or API keys.
 - Do not expose Firebase/API secrets in frontend code.
-- Do not remove the mock/typed speech input until real speech has been retested after any speech changes.
+- Do not expose the hidden tester transcript as a normal child-facing control; it is revealed only by tapping the practice phrase five times.
 - Do not casually modify `ChildMode.tsx` speech state/reset logic; it has been stabilized after real-device testing.
-- Keep speech-to-option matching behavior in `communicationHelpers.ts` pure and testable.
-Child UI should use those helpers instead of duplicating transcript matching logic.
+- Keep speech phrase generation and text helpers in `communicationHelpers.ts` pure and testable where possible.
-- Preserve the rule that speech/typed practice must not override a manually tapped answer with a different option.
+- Preserve the rule that speech/typed practice validates the selected option phrase and must not change the selected answer.
 - Do not overclaim production readiness in demos or documentation.
 Use wording such as MVP, prototype, controlled pilot, and current reliable path.